 22. See a classic movie, like Gone with the Wind.

 – Elizabeth Neidbala of Sterling Heights, age 18

 23. Visit a science center.
 Who knows – it may inspire them to be a doctor, engineer, astronaut, chemist or one of many other STEM careers.

-– Kerri Budde of Rochester Hills, mom and marketing manager (formerly with the Michigan Science Center in Detroit)
+– Kerri Budde of Rochester Hills, mom and former marketing manager with the Michigan Science Center in Detroit

 24. Get a taste of art appreciation, creation and history.
 It gives a wide breadth of insight into humanity (religion, happiness, sadness, anger, joy, love, hate, politics, etc).

 – Mom Shelli Gutholm of Royal Oak